Ashen-Wastes-Studios/Wasteland-Engine/README.md

 ## Additional Notes

 - **Python Scripting Engine:** The Python scripting engine is a work in progress.
 Contributions via pull request are welcome!
+- **Nova Rendering Pipeline:** The Nova Rendering Pipeline is a work in progress.
+Pull requests are welcome!
 - **Supported Configurations:** Debug and Release builds for x86_64 architecture
 - **Editor:** DemonCore-Editor is the main development tool for creating and editing projects
 - **Sandbox:** The Sandbox application is a testing environment for the engine